— within a September 5, 2023 FDA Warning Letter

 Data integrity is a global requirement for the the regulated medical industries.
-The integrity of data is extremely important to guarantee the quality of life science studies and products — and to ultimately ensure the safety of patients.
+The integrity of data is vital to guarantee the quality of life science studies and products — and to ensure patient safety.

-To meet regulatory expectations, data must be attributable, legible, contemporaneous, original, and accurate: “ALCOA,” a term already familiar to those involved with clinical trials (as well as those in the aluminum industry).
+To meet regulatory expectations, data must be attributable, legible, contemporaneous, original, and accurate: “ALCOA,” a term already familiar to those involved with clinical trials.
 Furthermore, data must meet the applicable requirements of GMP, GLP, GCP, QSRs, and ERES regulation such as 21 CFR Part 11.

 Regulatory agencies have increased industry oversight regarding data integrity.
-The FDA, noting many Warning Letter and 483 observations, produced a draft guidance on the subject in 2016.
-FDA published the finalized guidance in December 2018.
+The FDA, noting many Warning Letters and 483 observations, has produced draft and final guidance on the subject.
 EMA, WHO, and PIC/S have also published recent guidances on data integrity.
 ISPE has also recently updated GAMP 5 to explain how to comply in an efficient and comprehensive manner.

 Valicom can provide your firm with experienced resources to help you learn your level of compliance with current regulations, and determine appropriate and efficient courses of action.
-We can provide you with:
+We can assist you with: